Digital Discovery Days: International Business

-The next Digital Discovery Day will be on the 29th of March!More info
+The next Digital Discovery Day is on the 17th of January 2024Join us during the Digital Discovery Day!

 Frequently asked questions about International Business

-In our International Business degree programme we give students the opportunity to get acquainted with conscious business in addition to the traditional business models, in an educational environment where there is contact with real companies from the first week of lectures onwards.
-If you, as a future manager or entrepreneur, would like to become more aware of the consequences of every decision for people, planet and profit, please visit http://saxion.nl/ibs for more information.
+In our International Business degree programme, we give students the opportunity to get acquainted with conscious business in addition to the traditional business models, in an educational environment where there is contact with real companies from the first week of lectures onwards.
+Visit the International Business programme's page for more information.

 A good command of the English language is important.
 This includes oral, writing, reading and listening skills.
 It is good to know that more is asked of the writing and oral skills in the International Business degree programme.